 Parents or eligible students should submit to the school Principal/designee a written request that identifies the record(s) they wish to inspect.
 The Principal will make arrangements for access and notify the parent or eligible student of the time and place where the record(s) may be inspected.

+The right to inspect and review logs documenting disclosures of the student’s education records.

+Except for disclosure to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosure to the parent or eligible student, FERPA regulations require the District to record the disclosure.

 The right to request the amendment of the student’s education records that the parent or eligible student believes are inaccurate, misleading, or in violation of the student’s privacy or other rights.

 Parents or eligible students may ask the District to amend a record that they believe is inaccurate, misleading, or in violation of privacy or other rights.
 They should write the school Principal, clearly identify the part of the record they want changed, and specify why it is inaccurate, misleading, or in violation of their privacy or other rights.